Mo5444237/ecommerce-shop-frontend/README.md

     Make sure to set-up baseUrl inside `./services/baseUrl` file before starting the server.
-    For a smooth run of this application feel free to use my backend implementation, mainly developed for this project, you will find all details right [here](https://github.com/Mo5444237/ecommerce-shop-backend).
+    For a smooth run of this application feel free to use my backend implementation, mainly developed for this project, you will find all details right <a href="https://github.com/Mo5444237/ecommerce-shop-backend" target="_blank">here</a>.

 5. Start the application: